-Beginning in 1960 Weldon S. "Bill" and Frances M. "Fran" Holmes provided electrical power to Minchumina under the name Semloh Supply.
+Beginning in 1960, Weldon S. "Bill" and Frances M. "Fran" Holmes operated a company called Semlol Supply, which provided electrical power to Minchumina.
 The couple also operated a general store at the lake.
 Usually, supplies and fuel were flown in from Fairbanks.
 For a few years, however, Holmes used a tugboat, the Beaver, and a barge to transport fuel from Nenana.
-The riverboat operation ceased, however, when a severe storm damaged the boat and barge on the lake.102
+The riverboat operation ceased, however, when a severe storm damaged the boat and barge on the lake.
+108

-Summary
+Summary and Conclusion

-The Kantishna River-Lake Minchumina system was susceptible to navigation for travel, trade, and commerce at the time of statehood.
+The Kantishna River-Lake Minchumina system was susceptible to use for travel, trade, and commerce at the time of statehood.
 Since the Kantishna gold rush of 1905 to the early 1930's, commercial riverboats were used to transport passengers, freight, and equipment for miners and fur trappers to Roosevelt.
-Commercial riverboats were also used during the 1920's and early 1930's to deliver freight to traders and fox farmers at the Lake Minchumina.
-During the 1940's and 1950's, the Civil Aeronautics Authority and the Federal Aviation Agency used tugboats and barges to supply its station at the lake.
-During the 1960's a local resident at the lake used a boat to transport fuel needed to provide electrical power to local residents.
+Commercial riverboats were also used during the 1920's and early 1930's to deliver freight to traders and fox farmers at Lake Minchumina.
+During the 1940's and 1950's, the CAA and the FAA used tugboats and barges to supply its station at the lake.
+During the 1960's a local resident at the lake used a boat to transport fuel needed to provide electrical power to residents of Minchumina.